 Nextmove is a German car rental company that created a very successful YouTube channel because it presents the good and the bad aspects of electric car ownership as they are.
 After calling out all of the bugs the VW ID.3 had, Nextmove decided to investigate the Tesla Model 3 made in China that's equipped with the LFP battery pack.

-LFP stands for lithium iron phosphate.
+.
 This chemistry uses no cobalt and is not prone to thermal runaway, making it very trustworthy.
 Nextmove points out these battery packs can probably outlive the cars they power.
 These are their advantages.

 The issues with them are weight, lower energy density than NMC (Nickel Manganese Cobalt) or NCA (Nickel Cobalt Aluminum batteries), and cold-weather behavior.
 This is precisely what some Chinese owners have complained about regarding the Model 3 with this new battery pack: in low temperatures, they charge slowly and have less range.